flyingmachine/liberator-templates/README.md

 (defupdate!
   :invalid? (fn [_] (if (not (valid? params))
-                     [true {:errors {:blah "blah"}}])) ;; We place the {:record x} key/value in the context.
-Then, when the ;; :exists? decision runs it calls record-in-ctx which checks ;; whether a record is actually found
-  :authorized? (fn [_] (if auth
+                     [true {:errors {:blah "blah"}}])) :authorized? (fn [_] (if auth
                         {:record (magic-database/find (:id params))})) :return record-in-ctx)